Ideas for Making the Back to School Transition Smooth and Seamless

 Before School Begins:

-- Promote summer learning.
+- Promote continuous learning.
 Over the summer, students lose a significant amount of what they learned the previous school year.
 Play games or activities that enable children to recall or reinforce academic skills while having fun.
-Make up games or play ready-made games, like Learning Resources' Light 'N' Strike Math, to reinforce skills.
+Make up games or play ready-made games, like Light 'N' Strike Math, to reinforce skills.

 - Develop a school schedule.
 Get children back into the habit of getting up and ready for school one to two weeks before school starts.
 Gradually bring bedtime back to what it needs to be on school nights.
 Have meals at a regular time.
+Use the a tool like The Time Tracker® to help children maintain schedules and prepare for transitions.
 Stay on a schedule as much as you can before school begins.